ironpillow/willhaley.com/content/blog/frc-linux.markdown

 > We want you to be able to test your code BEFORE you put in on your robot, and before the robot is even built.

 > FRCSim allows robot code written in C++ or Java that normally runs on your RoboRIO to be run on your laptop or desktop.
-It connects to custom robot models in the Gazebo robot simulator. {{% cite "https://wpilib.screenstepslive.com/s/currentCS/m/frcsim/l/480159-introduction-to-frcsim" %}}
+It connects to custom robot models in the Gazebo robot simulator. [source](https://wpilib.screenstepslive.com/s/currentCS/m/frcsim/l/480159-introduction-to-frcsim)

 Use `curl` to download FRCSim files to your machine.